 Problem: I have zero credit.
 Everything was in my spouse’s name.

 Solution: Apply for a credit card NOW.
 Build that credit.
-It’s not rocket science – it takes a bit of time but now is your chance to make it happen.
-Check out the great tips we have at this post to take control of your credit before, during, and after divorce.
+It’s not rocket science.
+It takes a bit of time, but now is your chance to make it happen.
+Check out the great tips we have at this post to grab the reins on your credit before, during, and after divorce.

 Problem: My spouse is a narcissist.
 Am I destined for a long, messy, expensive divorce?